boundlessgeo/QGIS-Documentation/source/docs/training_manual/complete_analysis/analysis_combination.rst

 .. |WN| replace:: What's Next?
 .. |localCRS| replace:: ``WGS 84 / UTM 34S``
 .. |moderate| image:: /static/global/moderate.png
-.. |updatedisclaimer| replace:: :disclaimer:`Docs in progress for 'QGIS testing'.
-Visit https://docs.qgis.org/2.18 for QGIS 2.18 docs and translations.`
+.. |updatedisclaimer| replace:: :disclaimer:`Community documentation.
+Still a work in progress for version QGIS 3.x.
+Some features descriptions may not be updated to the QGIS version shipped with Boundless Desktop.`